How do I file a complaint?

 A complaint against any person or organization involving any matter coming within the jurisdiction of the Board shall be in writing and shall be filed with the Board.
 Using the Complaint Form is preferred.

 Who is the Respondent?

-The respondent is the person, or firm, alleged to have violated the E&A Regulation Act and/or Board Rules.
-Respondents can be an architect, professional engineer, organization or member of the public.
+The Respondent is the person or organization alleged to have violated the E&A Regulation Act and/or Board Rules.
+Respondents can be an architect, professional engineer, organization, or an unlicensed member of the public.

 Who is the Complainant?

-The complainant is the person who files a complaint with the Board.
-Complainants can be an architect, professional engineer, organization or member of the public.
+The Complainant is the person or organization filing a complaint with the Board.
+Complainants can be an architect, professional engineer, organization, or a unlicensed member of the public.

 What can I submit with a complaint?